Morton Salt Company, est. 1848

 “Taller!
 Heavier!
 Children protected against simple goiter are found to be superior in development,” a 1934 Morton ad read.
 “Iodine, by protecting children from simple goiter, exerts a remarkably beneficial effect on growth. . . .
 If you want your children to escape being handicapped by this disorder, begin to use Morton’s Iodized Salt at once!

-IV: Legacies and Such
+V: Legacies and Such

-The 1920s also saw an aging Joy Morton transform his sprawling estate in Lisle, Illinois, into a public nature preserve known as the Morton Arboretum.
 Still open to visitors today, the Arboretum carried on the legacy started by Joy’s father, and includes 1,700 acres of carefully managed trees and plants from around the world.
 A library dedicated to Joy’s son Sterling Morton is also on the premises.

 Sources: